rdsea/HINC/README.md

 HINC is a prototype for harmonizing resources from IoT, network functions and clouds.

+HINC implements the concept of Resource Slice Interoperability.

 The work is initially supported by the U-TEST until 2016.
 Since 2017 the work is supported by H2020 INTER-IoT  through the INTER-HINC project.